havok2063/boolean_parser/docs/sphinx/intro.rst

     >>> res
     >>> and_(x>5, y<2)

-Attached to our parsed results is a :py:meth:`boolean_parser.mixins.sqla.SQLAMixin.filter` method which accepts a list of SQLAlchemy ORM Models as input.
+Attached to our parsed results is a `.SQLAMixin.filter` method which accepts a list of SQLAlchemy ORM Models as input.
 It then traverses the parsed result, converting boolean operations, parameters names, and conditional expressions into the appropriate relevant SQLAlchemy syntax.
-The returned object is now a SQLAlchemy object, usually a Boolean :py:class:`sqlalchemy.sql.expression.ClauseList`, or a :py:class:`sqlalchemy.sql.expression.BinaryExpression`, objects that represent SQLalchemy filter clause elements.
+The returned object is now a SQLAlchemy object, usually a Boolean `~sqlalchemy.sql.expression.ClauseList`, or a `~sqlalchemy.sql.expression.BinaryExpression`, objects that represent SQLalchemy filter clause elements.
 ::

     >>> # generate the sqlalchemy filter